 C. It was wonderful really.
 I hope it will work.

 This shows how hypnosis can release power held within dysfunction so the individual can use it as a pathway to his inner life.
 This is more helpful rather than seeking a band-aid to soothe the symptom and ignore the cause of distress.
-Instead of exploring the root cause of the scattering, the therapist might have just provided external suggestions such as,
+Instead of exploring the root cause of the scattering, the therapist might have just provided external suggestions such as:

 “Now when you are feeling scattered, you will repeat the word, “joy” and it will bring you to a calm, serene place.
 And you will find that you will be able to focus with more ease.
 You will find that every time you repeat the word “joy”, you will find that you focus more easily and even now you are feeling less scattered and feeling more focused and this sense of focus will stay with you even as you open your eyes.”

-In any case, the client is not afforded the opportunity to explore the emotional charges behind the problem, so the charges remain within his unconscious experience.
+In any case, the client is not afforded the opportunity to explore the emotional charges behind the problem, so the charges remain within their unconscious experience.
 Worse, without exploring the emotional charge, there is no door to the self, and no possibility of the experience of the sacred encounter with the self.
 With this approach, the opportunity of using hypnosis as a secular sacrament is entirely lost.

-The experience of working with a hypnotherapist whose intent is to help his client use his dysfunction as doorway to the soul serves the same function as a priest or shaman in other cultural contexts.
+The experience of working with a hypnotherapist whose intent is to help their client use their dysfunction as a doorway to the soul serves the same function as a priest or shaman in other cultural contexts.
 Ideally, all three understand the dynamics of transformation contained in the shift of one’s attention from the dominant conscious-mind cultural reality to the reality of the self at a soul level.
 Knowing that the practitioner has this understanding makes it much easier and safer for the client to launch into the uncharted, unfamiliar territory of the self.
-Once the client understands that the practitioner can help him create a container for the process of self transformation, the client can use the hypnotherapy session as an interactive meditation.
-He can then be guided to the encounter of the same energies that are encountered in deep prayer, meditation, and some chemically-altered states to affect a change in his relationship with his dysfunction.
+Once the client understands that the practitioner can help them create a container for the process of self transformation, the client can use the hypnotherapy session as an interactive meditation.
+They can then be guided to the encounter of the same energies that are encountered in deep prayer, meditation, and some chemically-altered states to affect a change in their relationship with his dysfunction.
 The advantage of using a secular sacrament for this encounter is that the individual is not beholden to any belief system or dependent on a drug for insight.